EternalWraith/PalEdit/README.md

 A simple tool for Editing and Generating Pals within PalWorld Saves

 # Setup
-First things first you'll need to download the ['palworld-save-tools' created by cheahjs](https://github.com/cheahjs/palworld-save-tools).
+First things first you'll need to download the ['palworld-save-tools' created by cheahjs](https://github.com/cheahjs/palworld-save-tools); make sure to download v0.12 so the `*.json` files are formatted correctly.
 Both my program and their one require Python to run, ideally Python 3, [which can be downloaded here](https://www.python.org/downloads/).
 For best results, make sure to add Python 3 to your PATH variable.